 If they know erection and ejaculation, you can use those words too but I try to limit my use of those words if I’m not confident they have a full conception of the terms.

 Sex: “Sex is when two people have sexy feelings they want to share with each other so they touch each other’s private parts to make each other feel good.”
-You can expand it further, “A man might put his penis inside a woman’s vagina.
-Sometimes people kiss and lick each other’s vagina or penis.
-A man might put his penis inside a persons anus*.”
+You can expand it further, “A person might put their penis inside a person’s vagina.
+Sometimes people kiss and lick each other’s vulva or penis.
+A person might put their penis inside a person’s anus*.”
 If they ask why someone has sex, I would answer “Either because they want to have a baby, because they love each other and they want to share those feelings, or because they want to have fun.”

 *I would use butthole if I thought that was a word the person understood better.
 In this definition, I’ve defined sex as anal, vaginal, or oral intercourse.

 Sperm/Egg: The cells inside a persons body that have genetic information.